- Basic Information

 - Authors are obliged to include acknowledgments – such as information on co-authors and research participants as well as additional information on financing or grant(s) dispensation via specific research projects – in the texts as submitted.

-- By sending the final versions of the texts meant to be published in Acta Ludologica, the authors and co-authors simultaneously express their consent to publishing the texts in the open-access electronic archive which is available on the journal’s website and with registration of the text in electronic databases that currently process and index data related to the journal.
+- By sending the final versions of the texts meant to be published in Acta Ludologica, the authors and co-authors simultaneously express their consent to publishing the texts in the open-access electronic archive which is available on the journal’s website (see Archive) and with registration of the text in electronic databases that currently process and index data related to the journal.

 - Authors submit their manuscripts electronically, via the e-mail address stated above.